superpowers04/superpowers04/Supers Minecraft Modding Documentation and Lists.md

-# Super's Minecraft recommendation list thing
+# Super's Minecraft list thing
 ***Note this doc is not affiliated, monitored, or otherwise endorsed by MinecraftHopper, Minecraft Community Support, Prism Launcher, Modrinth, Fabric, Forge, or anyone else.
 Go to superpowers04 for any questions, support or corrections related to it***

 This is just a bunch of personal recommendations, general information, and mod lists for Minecraft that I thought would be useful to have in a doc. so I can easily link to it ~~without retyping why someone shouldn't use Lunar Client every time they ask for help with it~~<br>